 Though reasonably feature-complete and useful on a mobile device, there are some potential future improvements.
 Primarily, it would be best to have the soft keyboard always visible as soon as the app opens.
 Currently, the input must be tapped to open the bring up the keyboard, adding an annoying unnecessary action.

 Additionally, being able to open the sliding menus with a ‘swipe from the side of the screen’ action would give a more consistent experience when on Android devices, though this is not currently implemented.
-There are also likely optimisations to the code which could speed up the loading and initial build time.
+There are also likely optimisations to the code which could speed up the loading and initial build time, though on modern devices this would be minimal.